The Coronavirus is Like the Weather; Everybody Talks About It.

 If they only ask the people, their answers might be illuminating.
 And why not, it's the people who live on the front line, enduring the wrath of COVID-19 every day.
 For that very reason, they should be allowed to contribute to the next steps of getting back to everyday life.

 COVID-19 started at the end of 2019, with the mortality rates thought to be 4.5%.
 In today's world, a pandemic with a 4.5% mortality rate has the potential of killing over 200 million people.

 Since early March 2020, extensive COVID-19 antibody testing has realized "unknown case" numbers are much larger than previously thought.
-Unknown cases are the people with a very mild reaction to the virus, never needing medical attention; thus, they are unknown.
+Unknown cases are the people with a very mild reaction to the virus, never needing medical attention, thus becoming an "unknown case."

-When including unknown cases into the calculations, the adjusted mortality rates drop in a range of .1% to 1%.
-This range is 80% lower than the original projections leading us to the first survey question.
+When including unknown cases into the calculations, the CDC has now confirmed adjusted mortality rates at .2%.
+This percent is significantly lower than the original thought.

 Lockdowns are designed to prevent the spread of any disease, in this case, COVID-19.
 Preventing the spread of the virus reduces the number of cases as well as fatalities.
 That's the logic behind the lockdowns, and an option the world elected to implement.